 Chapter 2 Table 2.1 Category of tax paid equated with annual income Table 2.2 Cause of death as recorded in the burial registers Table 2.3 Place of residence of named individuals Table 2.4 Burial fees, extract from Joseph Turner, Burial fees of the principal churches, chapels and new burial grounds in London and its environsandall information for undertakers (c 1838) Chapter 4 Table 4.1 New types of coffin fittings from the churches of St George's, Bloomsbury and St Luke's, Islington, that could be matched stylistically to one another but did not match the Christ Church, Spitalfields taxonomy.
-Table 4.2 Types of metals used for coffin fittings at St Luke's, Islington Table 4.3 Summary of the new breastplate styles at St Luke's church, Islington $(n = 87)$ .
-Table 4.4 Summary of new types of coffin fittings, other than breastplates, identified at St Luke's church, Islington $(n = 57)$ .
-Table 4.5 Summary of coffin types and materials $(n = 712)$ Table 4.6 Location of coffins of different materials within the churchyards and crypt of St Luke's church, Islington (n = 1048) Table 4.7 Summary of styles of coffin fittings from 18th- and 19th-century churches based on typologies from Christ Church, Spitalfields (CCS) Table 4.8 The style of coffin fittings associated with coffins in the crypt, extramural vaults and brick-lined shaft graves Chapter 5 Table 5.1 Completeness and preservation of the unnamed assemblage Table 5.2 Preservation and location of the unnamed population within the church precinct Table 5.3 Completeness and location of the unnamed assemblage within the church precinct Table 5.4 Age and sex composition of the unnamed population Table 5.5 Comparative data on stature estimation in seven later post-medieval urban populations in England Table 5.6 Dental pathology recorded in the unnamed population Table 5.7 Summary of the pathology identified on the skeletons of the unnamed population Table 5.8 The prevalence of DISH in five English post-medieval populations Table 5.9 Unnamed skeletons showing the presence of congenital anomalies Table 5.10 Distribution of named individuals Table 5.11 Completeness and preservation of the named assemblage Table 5.12 Bone preservation and burial location Table 5.13 Completeness and burial location Table 5.14 Osteological age/sex (redistributed totals) of the named assemblage Table 5.15 Known chronological age/sex (redistributed totals) in the named assemblage
+Table 4.2 Types of metals used for coffin fittings at St Luke's, Islington Table 4.3 Summary of the new breastplate styles at St Luke's church, Islington 14010 110 (n = 87).
+Table 4.4 Summary of new types of coffin fittings, other than breastplates, 10010 1.1 identified at St Luke's church, Islington ( $n = 57$ ).
+Table 4.5 Summary of coffin types and materials $(n = 712)$ Table 4.6 Location of coffins of different materials within the churchyards and 10010 1.0 crypt of St Luke's church, Islington ( $n = 1048$ ) Table 4.7 Summary of styles of coffin fittings from 18th- and 19th-century 1 0010 4.7 churches based on typologies from Christ Church, Spitalfields (CCS) Table 4.8 The style of coffin fittings associated with coffins in the crypt, 1 0010 4.0 extramural vaults and brick-lined shaft graves extrainural values and oriek-inied shart graves Chapter 5 Table 5.1 Completeness and preservation of the unnamed assemblage Table 5.2 Preservation and location of the unnamed population within the church 10010 5.2 precinct Table 5.3 Completeness and location of the unnamed assemblage within the 1 doic 5.5 church precinct Table 5.4 Age and sex composition of the unnamed population Table 5.5 Comparative data on stature estimation in seven later post-medieval 1 doic 5.5 urban populations in England Table 5.6 Dental pathology recorded in the unnamed population Table 5.7 Summary of the pathology identified on the skeletons of the unnamed 1 doic 5.7 population Table 5.8 The prevalence of DISH in five English post-medieval populations Table 5.9 Unnamed skeletons showing the presence of congenital anomalies Table 5.10 Distribution of named individuals Table 5.11 Completeness and preservation of the named assemblage Table 5.12 Bone preservation and burial location Table 5.12 Table 5.13 Completeness and burial location Table 5.13 Table 5.14 Osteological age/sex (redistributed totals) of the named assemblage Table 5.14 Table 5.15 Known chronological age/sex (redistributed totals) of the named assemblage assemblage assentotage